abhi8927/Insurance-Power-BI-dashboard/README.md

 If you have Power BI Desktop:
 1. Download `InsuranceDashboard.pbix` from this repo
-2. Open it in Power BI Desktop to explore filters and visuals
+2. Open it in Power BI Desktop to explore filters, slicers, and visuals

+Or, if using Power BI Service:
+- Contact me for secure access to the live, embedded report with RLS enabled.

 ---